conner-olsen/BWH-Navigation-Management-System/readme.md

 # Brigham & Women's Hospital Navigation System

-A comprehensive web application for hospital navigation and service management, developed for CS3733 C24 under Prof. Wilson Wong by the Dark Maroon Dragons team.
+A comprehensive web application for hospital navigation and service management, developed for CS3733 C24 Software Engineering under Prof. Wilson Wong by the Dark Maroon Dragons team in collaboration with Brigham & Women's Hospital.

 ## Table of Contents